mooxl/reload/README.md

 1. Install the dependencies: `yarn`
 1. Start the app: `yarn dev`

-The site will be served at http://localhost:3000 and the Directus will be available at http://localhost:3000/admin.
+The site will be served at http://localhost:3000 and the Payload will be available at http://localhost:3000/admin.